basetenlabs/truss/docs/create/manual.md

 To get started, initialize the Truss with the following command:

 ```
-truss init
+truss init my_truss
 ```

 ### Truss structure

 To build a Truss manually, you have to understand the package in much more detail than using it with a supported framework.
-Fortunately, that's why we wrote this doc.
+Fortunately, that's what this doc is for!

 To familiarize yourself with the structure of Truss, review the [structure reference](../reference/structure.md).
-A Truss only has three files that you need to interact with, and this tutorial is an opinionated guide to working through them.
+A Truss only has a few files that you need to interact with, and this tutorial is an opinionated guide to working through them.

 ### Adding the model binary